microsoft/custom-connectors-masterclass/lab02/README.md

 !["Create new Connector"](./assets/lab02_02_createnew.png)

 ### General Definition
-In a new tab the Custom Connector edit wizard will be openend in the first step.
+In a new tab the Custom Connector edit wizard will be opened in the first step.

 !["Create Connector Wizard - Naming](./assets/lab02_02_wizardname.png)

 First step is given your Custom Connector a meaningful name, make sure to use a name your users will understand, this will show up in all UIs.
-Bonuspoints if you also add an icon below under **General Information**
+Bonus points if you also add an icon below under **General Information**

 Next you need to select **HTTPS** and fill in the **Host** and **Base URL**.
-The Nordic Summit event api can be reached under the following url:
+The Nordic Summit event API can be reached under the following url:

 **https://apim-dhino-fetch-test.azure-api.net/001**

 !["Adding Host and Base URL"](./assets/lab02_02_hosturl.png)

 ## Task 3: Define Security / Authentication
 Click on **Security** on the bottom or in the wizard status on top to move on to the next step.
-Authentication describes how the Custom Connector will authenticate with the API and the options to chose from depends on the used API.
+Authentication describes how the Custom Connector will authenticate with the API and the options to choose from depends on the used API.

 For the Nordic Summit Event API the authentication is done via an **API Key**, so select this option